vmware-archive/gcp-env-bootstrap/README.md

 Inputs:

 - a group id variable (optional, randomized when omitted)
-- a list of emails
+- a list of emails which correspond to genuine GCP accounts

 Usage: